syncloud/base-image/README.md

-Cillection of base images used to create Syncloud images.
+Collection of base images used to create Syncloud images.